-Which size drywall works best?
+Which drywall size and drywall thickness works best?

 Most people probably picture the standard 4x8 panel when they think of drywall, even though it's by no means the only size or type of drywall available today.
-Panels come in a wide variety lengths, widths and thicknesses.
+Panels come in a wide variety lengths, widths and drywall thicknesses.
 There are also "special use" panels, including moisture/mold-resistant, fire-resistant, and impact or abuse-resistant.
 Which size drywall you choose to hang can make a big difference in the final appearance and lasting quality of a finished wall assembly.
 Let me show you what works best for me.

 Why use lightweight drywall?

 Hanging drywall is hard work, in large part because it is heavy!
-A sheet of regular 1/2-in. drywall weights about 60 pounds.
+A sheet of regular 1/2-in. drywall thickness weights about 60 pounds.
 The new lightweight drywall weighs about 41 pounds.
 A drywall hanger can hang an average of 60 4x8 sheets a day.
 If the hanger is installing regular drywall, that adds up to about nine tons a week.
 Installing lightweight drywall will reduce that amount down to six tons.
 That's still a lot, but having to lift three tons less every week will increase production and decrease the risk of injury.

 Lightweight drywall pros and cons

 The new lightweight drywall looks the same as regular drywall; the screw spacing is the same; the paper face is the same, and it scores and cuts the same.
-The drywall supply yards are big fans of lightweight drywall, because it doesn't sag as much when forking it around, and the lighter weight causes less wear and tear on their delivery trucks.
+The drywall supply yards are big fans of lightweight drywall thickness, because it doesn't sag as much when forking it around, and the lighter weight causes less wear and tear on their delivery trucks.
 And of course, it's lighter!

 Why use different lengths?